microsoft/WhatTheHack/069-FabricRealTimeAnalytics/Student/Challenge-02.md

 Too comfortable?
 Eager to do more?
 Try these additional challenges!

 <!-- Group stocks by a certain grouping TDB-->
-- Create another KQL queryset and find out the biggest price difference for each stock, and at what time it occured
+- Create another KQL queryset and find out the biggest price difference for each stock, and at what time it occurred